merative/spm-kubernetes/docs/01-PREREQ/spm-build.md

 curam.server.port=2809
 ```

-To confirm your configuration, run the following shell script:
+To confirm your configuration, run the following commands:

 ```shell
 cd $SERVER_DIR